The boxing world can be a confusing place sometimes.

 All four bodies recognise each other to facilitate unification bouts and most now view all four titles as equals although some may give added importance to the WBC belt due to its iconic appearance.

-Since the turn of the century the WBA have somewhat muddied the waters with a flood of ‘interim’ and ‘regular’ titles, although they are currently trying to rectify this situation.
+Since the turn of the century the WBA have somewhat muddied the waters with a flood of ‘interim’ and ‘regular’ titles, although they claim they are currently trying to rectify this situation.

 The Panamanian body are not alone, however they are the worst offenders.